-- 2. The assistant should turn the head of the doe to the side, at a 30-degree angle, by holding the animal under its jaw to allow for easy access to the vein.
-The doe's body may also need to be restrained. - 3.
-Another assistant or a blocking stand can help keep the doe from moving.
-Restraining a doe without assistance is better for those who have become proficient at drawing blood.
-The handler should straddle the doe, place his or her knees behind the doe's shoulders, and back the doe into a corner or against a wall to help control her hindquarters. - 4.
-The doe's head should be turned opposite to the side of collection, once again at a 30-degree angle.
+2. The assistant should turn the head of the ewe at a 30-degree angle to the side by holding the animal under its jaw to allow for easy access to the vein.
+The ewe's body may also need to be restrained.

+3. Another assistant or a blocking stand can help keep the ewe from moving.
+Restraining a ewe without assistance is better for those who have become proficient at drawing blood.
+The handler should straddle the ewe, place his or her knees behind the ewe's shoulders, and back the ewe into a corner or against a wall to help control her hindquarters.

+4. The ewe's head should be turned opposite to the side of collection, once again at a 30-degree angle.
 Restraint of the head is accomplished by using the elbow and the upper arm to keep it held off to the side.
 This leaves both hands available for the blood collection.
-An unruly doe can be dangerous to the assistants, the person drawing the blood, and to itself.
-It is important to be gentle and patient when restraining the doe.
+An unruly ewe can be dangerous to the assistants, the person drawing the blood, and to itself.
+It is important to be gentle and patient when restraining the ewe.